 The first NPDES Phase II Permit (effective 2007 through 2012) resulted in significant changes in how the City conducted its stormwater management program.
 The current permit has additional requirements, as well as modifications to previous requirements and a phased implementation period.
-The City has been actively participating in the review process, both through to the effective date of the current permit and the recent permit appeal.
-The primary approaches and modifications to the current NPDES Phase II Permit are the requirements for low impact development (LID) for new development, and redevelopment, monitoring, and area thresholds for which stormwater controls are required.
+The primary approaches and modifications to the current NPDES Phase II Permit are the requirements for LID for new development, and redevelopment, monitoring, and area thresholds for which stormwater controls are required.